CraftWorksMC/Chora/README.md

 ## ![Chora Logo](https://github.com/CraftWorksMC/Chora/blob/master/Github/Images/ChoraBannerTransparent.png?raw=true)

-Chora is a light-weight simple app that can stream music from a Subsonic or Navidrome server, or from the phone's storage.
+Chora is a simple, light-weight app that streams music from a Subsonic or Navidrome server, or from the phone's storage.

 ## Features:
     Subsonic Integration.